Tickets

 Private Guided Tour

 In this exclusive guided visit for small groups, guests will experience Highland accompanied by a guide.
-The visit includes outdoor spaces and the 1818 Guesthouse.
-This is a unique opportunity to see the 1818 Guesthouse after its re-curation, with the guidance of Highland’s Council of Descendant Advisors, as a private viewing.
+This is a unique opportunity for a private viewing of the 1818 Guesthouse, re-curated in 2021 with the guidance of Highland’s Council of Descendant Advisors.

-The new exhibits are designed as a self-guided experience that weaves the story of Highland’s free and enslaved residents into one narrative.
+The exhibits in the Guesthouse interior are designed as a self-paced experience that weaves the story of Highland’s free and enslaved residents into one narrative.
 Focusing on Monroe’s presidential years, the exhibits show how Highland is a lens for understanding early American history and its present-day legacies.
 Follow the registration link below for available tour dates and times.

 This private guided tour includes: